isabelxklee/ember-collective/README.md

     ```
     $ npm install
-5. Make sure the Rails server is running and then run the app
+5. Make sure the Rails server is already running and open up a new terminal to run this app

     ```
     $ npm start